Safety

 In addition, groups certify that they will have the following safety policies in place, which they will communicate and enact during their trip:

-- The rule of three (All participants are required to travel in groups of at least three including at least one adult)
+• The Three-Together-Rule (All participants are required to travel in groups of at least three including at least one adult)

 As you find out about site and community specifics, community partners may have additional safety requirements.